obsidian-level-maker/Obsidian/README.txt

   HERETIC: tested and working quite well, though very lacking in different themes and scenery.

   HEXEN: tested and works pretty well (greatly improved since the last v0.85 release).
 The sequence of hubs is not working properly yet.

-  WOLF 3D: very buggy at the moment.
-No pushwall secrets, keys sometimes don't appear, no patrolling enemies.
+  WOLF 3D: very buggy and incomplete at the moment.
+It is
+  lacking: pushwall secrets, patrolling enemies, treasure rooms, proper episode endings, and may create levels with too many actors or static objects.

 ACKNOWLEDGEMENTS